Over 1,000 Five Star Reviews

 Are baguette diamonds expensive?

-Baguette cuts typically cost less per carat than brilliant cuts because they are often small and have fewer facets, making them an affordable option for engagement rings and fine jewelry.
+Baguette cuts typically cost less per carat than brilliant cuts because they are often small and have fewer facets, making them an affordable option for engagement rings.
+Choosing lab-grown diamonds can make baguette engagement rings even more budget-friendly while still offering exceptional beauty and sparkle.

 What are the best settings for baguette diamonds?